Great Southern Grammar: Academics

 The school appears regularly in the top 50 schools for the Western Australian Certificate of Education.
 Ranked as the top school in the Great Southern region in 2012, 2011, 2010, 2009, 2008 and 2007.
 In 2009 the school was also ranked as the top regional school in the state.

 House system

 The house system is a support system for the pastoral care of students.
 The School is divided into four different houses: Baudin, Camfield, Mokare and Wilson.
 The four houses compete in interhouse competitions including swimming, athletics and cross country.
 Other competitions such as debating and tug of wars are also held.

 Expedition program

 The school has a long association with Outward Bound and have conducted compulsory expeditions in all levels of the Middle school and Year Ten in the Senior School.
 Commencing in 2009 the school only Year 9 and Year 10 students have attended compulsory Outward Bound expeditions with an optional program being available for Year 11 students.
 The expeditions are conducted in the D'Entrecasteaux National Park and Walpole-Nornalup National Park with students being accompanied by a staff member and an outward bound instructor.

+The school have a greater association to outdoor education with providing school camps, Leeuwin and many other expeditions.
+Ranging locations, year groups and activities, The school has many opportunities for students to engage with the environment around the Great Southern and beyond.